hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 ### Params of type Proc

 A Ruby `Proc` can be passed to a component like any other object.
-A param of type proc (i.e. `param :update, type: Proc`) gets special treatment that will directly call the proc when the param is accessed.

 ```ruby
 param :all_done, type: Proc